Fantasy Lake Scuba Park

 • Dedicated changing rooms

-• 3 easy entry areas
+• 3 easy entry areas into the water

-• Underwater training platforms
+• Multiple underwater training platforms

 • Visible lines run to “most” underwater attractions